This post may contain affiliate links. Please read our disclosure policy.

 • Melt your butter and set aside to cool.

-• To a skillet add your shallot, tarragon (s), chives, vinegar and wine.
-Turn heat on to medium low.
-Let the liquid fully absorb while mixing often.
-Ensure you don’t burn and let cool.
+• To a skillet add the shallot, both the fresh and dry tarragon, chives, vinegar and wine.
+Turn the heat on to medium-low.
+Let the liquid fully absorb.
+Mix often to insure you don’t burn.
+Let cool.

-• Bring your steak to sit at room temperature.
+• Take your steak out of the fridge and bring to room temperature.

-• Add the yolks to a large glass or metal bowl.
-Then, add 2 tbsp butter, the prepared tarragon, white pepper and tabasco.
+• To a large glass or metal bowl, add the egg yolks, 2 tbsp butter, the prepared tarragon you made earlier, white pepper and tabasco.

-• Fill a small sauce pan with 1/3 water.
-Then, bring to a simmer and lower to medium heat.
+• Fill a small sauce pan with ⅓ water and bring to a simmer, then lower to medium heat.

 • Add the bowl with the yolks and whisk vigorously until they become pale yellow and thick.
 Don’t scramble or walk away for a second!
 I find it takes about 2 minutes.